Yecats/SuperSpaceShooter/DevelopmentChallenges.md

 # Development Challenges
-The following is a list of scenarios for beginner Unity developers to enhance Super Space Shooter and continue learning the engine.
-Most scenarios are
+The following is a list of development challenges to enhance Super Space Shooter and continue learning the Unity engine.
+Scenarios have been ranked in difficulty.

 ## Player Lives
 **Difficulty:** Easy